-Russia to carry out ‘special military operation’ in eastern Ukraine says Putin
+Putin warns of ‘consequences’ over foreign attempts to stop Ukraine invasion

 “The world will hold Russia accountable.” he said.

+In a speech delivered in Russian and which was partly directed at Russia and its leadership, he added: “If we are attacked, if someone attempts to take away our land, our freedom, our lives, the lives of our children, we will defend ourselves.”

+He added: “When you attack us, you will see our faces, not our backs.”

-Mr He accused the US and its allies of ignoring Russia’s demands to stop Ukraine from joining NATO and offer Moscow security guarantees.
+Mr Putin had accused the US and its allies of ignoring Russia’s demands to stop Ukraine from joining Nato and offer Moscow security guarantees.

 He said the Russian military operation aimed to ensure a “demilitarisation” of Ukraine.